-Our focus in this work is on a specific recommender system approach, namely the two-tower model~\cite{yi2019sampling}, which is a neural network architecture that is often used for two-stage recommendation.
+Our focus in this work is on a specific recommender system approach, namely the two tower model~\cite{yi2019sampling}, which is a neural network architecture that is often used for two-stage recommendation.
 The two towers of the model are responsible for the candidate retrieval and ranking stages, respectively.
-Two-tower models are capable of learning complex relationships between users and items, and it is able to scale to large datasets.
-In numerous recommender systems, covariates are unstructured and high-dimensional, and may include information such as user profiles and textual item descriptions.
+Two tower models are capable of learning complex relationships between users and items, and it is able to scale to large datasets.
+In numerous recommender models, covariates are unstructured and high-dimensional, and may include information such as user profiles and textual item descriptions.
 There is a prevailing belief that such information can often be represented in a low-dimensional intrinsic form, and can be seamlessly incorporated into the feature engineering phase of a deep learning model.
-For a standard recommender system with user covariates denoted as $x_{u}\in\mathbb{R}^{D_u}$ and item covariates as $\tilde{x}_{i}\in\mathbb{R}^{D_i}$, the two-tower model is formulated as in given Equation~\ref{ttopt} and a schematic overview in Figure~\ref{fig:t2rec}.
+For a standard recommender model with user covariates denoted as $x_{u}\in\mathbb{R}^{D_u}$ and item covariates as $\tilde{x}_{i}\in\mathbb{R}^{D_i}$, the two tower model is formulated as in given Equation~\ref{ttopt} and a schematic overview in Figure~\ref{fig:t2rec}.
 The two deep neural networks are described as $f:\mathbb{R}^{D_u}\rightarrow\mathbb{R}^p$ and $\tilde{f}:\mathbb{R}^{D_i}\rightarrow\mathbb{R}^p$ delineating $x_u$ and $\tilde{x}_i$ into the same $p$-dimensional embedding space.
-The two-tower model follows recommendation approach to be based on the dot product between the feature vectors extracted from the two towers, $f(x_{u})$ and $\tilde{f}(\tilde{x}_{i})$.
-The cost function for optimizing the two-tower model can be structured as per Equation~\ref{cost}.
+The two tower model follows recommendation approach to be based on the dot product between the feature vectors extracted from the two towers, $f(x_{u})$ and $\tilde{f}(\tilde{x}_{i})$.
+The cost function to optimize the two tower model can be structured via Equation~\ref{cost}.

-This given equation represents the cost function of the two-tower model, where $J(\cdot)$ can be the penalty term of $L_1$-norm or $L_2$-norm for avoiding overfitting in the deep neural network.
-The optimization problem presented in Equation~\ref{ttopt} can be efficiently solved using an established open-source neural network library such as PyTorch~\cite{paszke2019pytorch}.
-One commonly used approach is to utilize SGD to simultaneously update the parameters of $f(x_u)$ and $\tilde{f}(\tilde{x}_{i})$, allowing for parallel computation.